SujiJoe/grunt-script-inject/README.md

             srcs: ['src/frontend/modules/app.js', 'src/frontend/modules/*/*.js', 'src/frontend/modules/*/*/*.js'], //order is important if this sciprt will be concated and minified
             html: 'src/application.html', //file that as the block comment to look for a place to insert the script tags
-            without: 'src/' //this script will be used to remove this block of string of script tag file location }
+            without: 'src/' //this script will be used to remove this block of string of script tag file location
+            withoutsCsv: 'src/,src/multi/' //this script will be used to remove multiple block of string of script tag file location
+        }
     }